Potential new claim alert

 - Your work history for the past 18 months, including: employer names, addresses, phone numbers, start/end dates of employment.

-- Refer to these resources on our website:
+- Refer to the unemployment page on our website for general information.

 What happens after we receive your answers to our questions